deercreeklabs/lancaster/README.md

 * [def-fixed-schema](#def-fixed-schema): Defines a var w/ a fixed schema.
 * [def-map-schema](#def-map-schema): Defines a var w/ a map schema.
 Keys must be strings.
 * [def-record-schema](#def-record-schema): Defines a var w/ a record schema.
-* [def-merged-record-schema](#def-merged-record-schema): Defines a var w/ a record schema which contains all the fields of all record schemas passed in.
 * [def-union-schema](#def-union-schema): Defines a var w/ a union schema.
 * [def-maybe-schema](#def-maybe-schema): Defines a var w/ a nillable schema.